Walter4B/Flashcards/README.md

 - Display reports
   -

-- Reporting is done with IDs so user can use the app as intended
+- Reporting is done for all the tables with different information, depending on request
   - ![CRUD](Images/Reporting.PNG)
   - "ConsoleTableExt" library was used for table display

-- This project was also used to learn [unit testing](https://github.com/Walter4B/Coding-Tracker/tree/master/CodingTracker.UnitTests)

 ## Tech stack:
-- Sqlite Server
+- Sql Server
-- Sqlite data reader
+- Sql data reader
 - SQL
 - .net 6.0